Fujifilm X100 vs Sony A6500

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been available for much longer (launched in September 2010).

-Arguments in favor of the Sony Alpha A6500:
+Advantages of the Sony Alpha A6500:

 - More detail: Has more megapixels (24 vs 12.2MP), which boosts linear resolution by 40%.